leonace924/crown-clothing/README.md

 # Crown Clothing React Redux website
-Follw the udemy tutorial to improve skills
+Follow the Udemy tutorial to improve skills

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).